Can You Reschedule a Court Date if You Miss It?

 Can You Reschedule a Court Date Online?

-It would be best if you delivered your request for a postponement letter in person or if you appeared in court to explain yourself.
+It would be best if you delivered your request for a postponement letter in person or appeared in court to explain yourself.

 Can I Reschedule My Court Date Over the Phone?